-Linear Scale: The field to let people select a number in a range, linear scale lets you set a scale from 0 or 1 to 2-10 with labels for the lowest and highest options.
+Linear scale: This field lets people select a number in a range, so you can set a scale from 0 or 1 to 2-10 with labels for the lowest and highest options.
 And yes, emoji work for labels, too.

-You can include as many rows and columns as you want, though do note that readers will have to scroll right to see more than 6 columns on desktop browsers or just 3 columns on mobile.
+You can include as many rows and columns as you want, though do note that readers will have to scroll right to see more than six columns on desktop browsers or just three columns on mobile.
 You might want to keep the form preview open while setting up grid questions—just tap the eye icon on the top right, and refresh that page to see your changes.

 Date: Want to ask for a specific date or time, perhaps to schedule an event or log an activity?
 The date field is the one you want to select.
 It can ask for a date and month and, optionally, the year and time as well.

 Do note that the date format will be shown in the default format for your location.
 If your Google Account is set to US English locale, dates will be formatted as MM/DD/YYYY; UK English accounts, on the other hand, will show dates as DD/MM/YYYY.
-Your users will see the date options in your locale's date format, unless they're logged into their Google Account, so be sure to keep that in mind when creating forms.
+Your users will see the date options in your location's date format, unless they're logged in to their Google Account, so be sure to keep that in mind when creating forms.

 Time: Time lets you request a length of time in hours, minutes, and (optionally) seconds, for a way to log how long an activity took.

 Image: Google Forms lets you upload an image, insert one from a link or Google Drive, or take a photo from your own webcam (as long as you have Flash installed).
-Or, you can search Google Images for photos, including royalty free stock photo and images from LIFE that are licensed to use inside Google Drive.
+Or, you can search Google Images for photos, including royalty-free stock photos and images from LIFE that are licensed to use inside Google Drive.

 Video: Google Forms only supports YouTube videos, which you can add either through search or with a link.

-You can drag-and-drop questions between sections, but you can't rearrange full sections.
+You can drag and drop questions between sections, but you can't rearrange full sections.
 You could, instead, move the questions out and then delete that section.
-Or, if you want to reuse a section, just click the section's menu and select Duplicate section for another copy of those questions.
+Or, if you want to reuse a section, just click the section's menu and click Duplicate section for another copy of those questions.